Career Expo business presentation empowers former resident to succeed

-When former offender Peter Delfs returned to prison to give a presentation at a Career Expo at Dominguez State Jail, he experienced a rewarding role reversal.
-Released from the Texas Department of Criminal Justice (TDCJ) in early 2015, Delfs was in the offender audience at Dominguez State Jail when the 2014 Career Expo was held.
+When former resident Peter Delfs returned to prison to give a presentation at a Career Expo at Dominguez State Jail, he experienced a rewarding role reversal.
+Released from the Texas Department of Criminal Justice (TDCJ) in early 2015, Delfs was in the audience at Dominguez State Jail when the 2014 Career Expo was held.
 Then he returned as a guest speaker.

 Thanks!
 Former Windham student Peter Delfs thanks Career Expo speaker Robyn Cartmill for sharing her story of overcoming obstacles after release.
 Only a few months earlier, Delfs was in the audience, inspired by Cartmill's presentation.

 "I just can't believe that I was here eight months ago," Delfs said.
 "Now I am here giving my own career presentation to residents.
 It's pretty awesome!"

 Delfs was still a student in a Windham School District (WSD) computer maintenance class in 2014 when he discovered the Career Expo was coming to Dominguez State Jail.

 "Me and a few buddies decided to go see what the Expo was all about.
 We put on our 'tight-whites' and headed for the presentation," he said.

 Sitting in the crowd, Delfs listened intently to each of the speakers, but when Robyn Cartmill shared her story, the words struck a familiar chord.
 Cartmill struggled with drug addiction as a teenager and young adult, and she was sentenced to prison for a short term.
 Her presentation testified to the power of constructive thinking, and her words had a powerful effect on her listeners.
 After overcoming tremendous obstacles, Cartmill is now the owner and developer of a restaurant franchise in the Dallas-Fort Worth area and CEO of a family business.